Hema386/capstone-project-forest-fire-detection/README.md

 # capstone-project-forest-fire-detection
-# Forest fire detection using CNN
+# Forest fire detection using Deep learning
 This project is an attempt to use convolutional neural networks (CNN) to detect the presence or the start of a forest fire in an image.
 The idea is that this model could be applied to detect a fire or a start of a fire from (aerial) surveillance footage of a forest.
 The model could be applied in real-time to low-framerate surveillance